 To be sure, there is a degree of difficulty to any bus conversion.
 Most require a complete strip down of the interior, removing all seats and other obstacles, before insulating the inside of the exterior walls (after all, buses weren't originally made for sleeping).
 After this, the paneling process begins, with walls and floors added.
 Bedrooms, cabinets, bathrooms and appliances and fixtures all have to be installed.
 New plumbing and energy sources (for cooking and lighting) have to be installed as well.
 After the bones are laid, it's time to install the finishing touches like wall covering, upholstery and flooring.

 Converting a bus into an RV is a long process, and typically a labor of love.
-It's far too detailed to chronicle here, but fortunately, there are plenty of resources on the Internet dedicated specifically to posting advice and information on bus conversions (you can find one link on the next page).
+It's far too detailed to chronicle here, but fortunately, there are plenty of resources on the Internet dedicated specifically to posting advice and information on bus conversions (you can find one link below).
 Mr. VonSlatt offered a piece of advice: Finding a free used travel trailer through a site like Freecycle or Craigslist not only yields reusable appliances designed specifically to maximize spaces -- like sinks and couches - but enthusiasts often find that tearing an old trailer apart is the best learning experience one can undertake to prepare to convert a bus [source: VonSlatt].

 Whether you choose to go all out and purchase a brand new motor home with all the bells and whistles, convert a bus into an RV yourself, or something in between the two, make sure you're properly insured and aware of variations among state regulations.
 And most of all, be sure to take it easy as you ease on down the road.